2015 Northwest Perspectives Essay Contest

 - First place essay in the open category will appear in Oregon Quarterly.

-- A selection of top essays will be featured in a public reading on May 30, 2013, on the UO campus.
+- A selection of top essays will be featured in a public reading on the UO campus.

 - All finalists will be invited to participate in a writing workshop with the contest judge.